 The town also has several other markets going on at the same time so make sure to leave enough time to visit them all.
 I just couldn’t help myself when I spied this three-meter sausage that I just had to try!

 Wiesbaden Twinkling Star Christmas Market, Wiesbaden, Germany

-The giant ten-meter high lit lilies are what makes the Wiesbaden Christmas market another fond memory.
-One of the symbols from the Wiesbaden coat of arms the lilies lead the way to all the fun you’d expect.
+The giant ten-meter-high lit lilies are what makes the Wiesbaden Christmas market another fond memory.
+One of the symbols from the Wiesbaden coat of arms is the lilies lead the way to all the fun you’d expect.

 If you get chilly and lucky like we did head over to the Marktkirche for a tour and Christmas carol concert.

 The Christmas markets in Stüttgart wind their way through the main square on off-the-side streets as well.
 One of the things that is unique in Stüttgart is that they have free local Wi-Fi in the downtown area, which makes it super easy to share your Christmas market adventures with friends and family at home.

 They also elaborately decorate the tops of the vendor stalls in Stüttgart.
 There’s an award given to the best decorated at the end of the market.
 Competition is fierce – so be sure to look up when you’re in Stüttgart.